rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 The one who rejects me and does not receive my words has a judge; the word that I have spoken will judge him on the last day. ^1248

-For I have not spoken on my own authority, but the Father who sent me has himself given me a commandment — what to say and what to speak. ^1249
+For I have not spoken on my own authority, but the Father who sent me has himself given me a commandment--what to say and what to speak. ^1249

 And I know that his commandment is eternal life.
 What I say, therefore, I say as the Father has told me. ^1250

 Now before the Feast of the Passover, when Jesus knew that his hour had come to depart out of this world to the Father, having loved his own who were in the world, he loved them to the end. ^1301

-During supper, when the devil had already put it into the heart of Judas Iscariot, Simon’s son, to betray him, ^1302
+During supper, when the devil had already put it into the heart of Judas Iscariot, Simon's son, to betray him, ^1302

 Jesus, knowing that the Father had given all things into his hands, and that he had come from God and was going back to God, ^1303

 rose from supper.
 He laid aside his outer garments, and taking a towel, tied it around his waist. ^1304

-Then he poured water into a basin and began to wash the disciples ’ feet and to wipe them with the towel that was wrapped around him. ^1305
+Then he poured water into a basin and began to wash the disciples' feet and to wipe them with the towel that was wrapped around him. ^1305

 He came to Simon Peter, who said to him, Lord, do you wash my feet? ^1306